 We advise you to reconsider your need to travel to all parts of the Golan Heights to the east of Route 98 due to the activities of militants in Syria.
-There was an increase in conflict on the Syrian side of the border in 2014, including cases of kidnapping near the border.
+There has been an increase in conflict on the Syrian side of the border in 2014, including cases of kidnapping near the border.
+Parts of Route 98 are sporadically closed due to fighting on the Syrian side of the border.
 Artillery and small arms fire from Syria have landed in the Israeli-controlled Golan Heights.
-In August 2014, parts of Route 98 were closed due to fighting on the Syrian side of the border.
+In August 2015, rockets fired from Syria impacted the Upper Galilee and Golan Heights.

 We advise you to exercise a high degree of caution in Israel due to the threat of terrorist attack.
 Israel's proximity to armed groups in surrounding territories makes it an ongoing target for terrorism.
 Attacks could occur anywhere at any time.
 Border areas with Lebanon, Syria and Egypt are a particular concern.

 Local and international political developments and events may prompt terrorist attacks.
 You should regularly check the media for news about the region and monitor the media for information about possible new safety and security risks.

-On 22 December 2013, a bomb exploded on a public bus in southern Tel Aviv.
-There were no injuries.
-Twenty people were injured in a bus bombing in Tel Aviv in November 2012.
 Australians are reminded to exercise a high degree of caution when using public transport in Israel.
-Due to safety and security concerns, Australian Government officials and dependents have been advised not to use public transport, except taxis, in Israel.
+Due to safety and security concerns, Australian Government officials and dependants have been advised not to use public transport, except taxis, in Israel.